 Published by MBA Skool Team, Last Updated: September 29, 2021

 Marketing Strategy of Lego analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Lego marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Lego marketing mix, help the brand succeed in the market.

 Lego marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.